dotansimha/graphql-code-generator/website/docs/custom-codegen/plugin-structure.md

 ## Using the `GraphQLSchema`

 The first argument of your `plugin` function is the `GraphQLSchema`.

-The code-generator will make sure to merge all `GraphQLSchema`s into a single, easy-to-use object, that you can use to create your output.
+Then, the code-generator will make sure to merge all `GraphQLSchema`'s into a single, easy-to-use object that you can use to create your output.

-You can find the full, typed, [API of `GraphQLSchema` here](https://github.com/graphql/graphql-js/blob/2df59f18dd3f3c415eaba57d744131a674079ddf/src/type/schema.ts#L129)
+You can find the fully-typed [API of `GraphQLSchema` here](https://github.com/graphql/graphql-js/blob/2df59f18dd3f3c415eaba57d744131a674079ddf/src/type/schema.ts#L129)

 So let's use a very basic method from `GraphQLSchema`, and return a list of all GraphQL types declared in the schema: